 This sample explains how to interactively drag a Nurbs surface control point.
 The trick is to drag a standard point and update the desired surface control point.
 Nurbs surfaces need to be regenerated after this operation, therefore the RegenMode property is set accordingly.

-A fully featured application that demonstrates what you can do with the ViewportLayout control.
+A fully featured application that demonstrates what you can do with the Design control.

 This sample explains how to detect features of a specific type on a 3D model.
 The filters allow to narrow down the number of cylinders or cones detected and the Show axes button to show cylinders' axis.

-This sample explains how to extend Eyeshot proprietary file format with custom data and custom entities.
+This sample explains how to extend Eyeshot's proprietary file format with custom data and custom entities.
 More details on this article.

 This sample explains how to change the viewport navigation method using the Viewport.Navigation.Mode property.
 It also includes an advanced implementation of multi-texturing.

-This sample explains how to draw a Mesh entity with a different color on each vertex.
+This sample explains how to draw a point cloud or mesh entity with a different color on each vertex.
+It also demonstrates how to quickly change the points coordinates.

 This sample explains how to draw a globe model using the Mesh.CreateSphere() static method.
-It also uses of Mesh.ApplyMaterial() method to map the material texture spherically.
+It also uses Mesh.ApplyMaterial() method to map the material texture spherically.

 This sample explains how to draw a gym frame using Nurbs surfaces.

-This sample explains how to work with a hidden ViewportLayout control.
-In some cases you may want to produce drawings or images without displaying the geometry the Form/Window.
+This sample explains how to work with a hidden Design control.
+In some cases, you may want to generate raster images without displaying the geometry in the Form/Window.

 This sample explains how to change entity nature on the fly.
-In this case the beams drawing is switched between Mesh and wires.
+In this case, the beam drawing is switched between Mesh and wires.

 This sample explains how to work with layers.
-It also includes the code to use a ImageOnly label and tooltips support: hovering an entity, the entity index is displayed.
+It also includes the code to use the ImageOnly label and tooltips support: hovering an entity, the entity index is displayed.

 This sample explains how to do modeling in background while keeping the user interface responsive.
-In addition it demonstrates how to hide built-in progress bar and use a standard progress bar and Cancel button.
+In addition, it demonstrates how to hide the built-in progress bar and use a standard progress bar and Cancel button.

 This sample explains how to use line types for curve entities, different line type are defined and used.
 It also includes the usage of Joint and Bar entities.